adeagbaje/adeagbaje/README.md

 # Adekunle Agbaje

-A Microsoft Certified Data Analyst with a strong background in Business Intelligence, Data Analytics, and Customer Services.
-Currently building expertise in Cloud Computing.
+Experienced Data professional with a demonstrated history of working in the Financial Services, Oil and Energy Logistics, and Information/Digital Technology industry.
+Strong information technology professional with a passion for turning raw data into valuable insights to drive informed decision-making.

 ## Skills and Experience